mikeroyal/Self-Hosting-Guide/README.md

 [Open Container Initiative](https://opencontainers.org/about/overview/) is an open governance structure for the express purpose of creating open industry standards around container formats and runtimes.

+[OpenNebula](https://opennebula.io/)  is an open source platform delivering a simple but feature-rich and flexible solution to build and manage enterprise clouds for virtualized services, containerized applications and serverless computing.

 [Buildah](https://buildah.io/) is a command line tool to build Open Container Initiative (OCI) images.
 It can be used with Docker, Podman, Kubernetes.

 [Red Hat Universal Base Images (UBI)](https://developers.redhat.com/products/rhel/ubi) is a tool that offers a way to build your container images on a foundation of Red Hat Enterprise Linux software.
 They are OCI-compliant, container-based, operating system images with complementary runtime languages and packages that are freely redistributable.
 Easily find UBI images in the Red Hat container catalog, and they are buildable and deployable anywhere.